 Critical windows.
 A critical window of susceptibility is a sensitive time interval during fetal and child development when environmental exposures can interfere with physiology of cell, tissue, or organ.
 These windows include periods in which cells are growing rapidly, tissues are forming, and the young body is still without most protective capabilities, such as an immune system, blood brain barrier, or DNA repair system.

-The Critical Windows of Development20 shows how exposures to certain chemicals can affect various anatomical systems, including the central nervous system, at different stages of prenatal development.
+The Critical Windows of Development20 timeline from The Endocrine Disruption Exchange21 shows how exposures to certain chemicals can affect various anatomical systems, including the central nervous system, at different stages of prenatal development.

-Brain development is greatly influenced by a child's or mother's nutrition,22 experience with injury, infectious disease, and/or infection, 23 24 institutional environments,25 stress,26 and other adverse environments27 contribute to cognitive impairment.
+Brain development is greatly influenced by a child's or mother's nutrition,23 experience with injury, infectious disease, and/or infection.
+Poverty,24 institutional environments,25 stress,26 and other adverse environments27 contribute to cognitive impairment.

-Because poverty increases the risk of inadequate access to education and health care, unsafe working conditions, polluted environments, and lack of access to healthy food, safe water, and sanitation, its contribution to disability is considerable.
+Poverty increases the risk of inadequate access to education and health care, unsafe working conditions, polluted environments, and lack of access to healthy food, safe water, and sanitation.
+Therefore, its contribution to disability is considerable.

 A brief summary of what we know of these contributors, plus any genetic contributions, is included in the discussion of each disorder and condition below.